Javier162380/marshmayama/README.md

 ### Introduction

-Maybe one day maybe you need to define Marshmallow Schemas dinamically, so you can easily decouple the configuration from your code.
+Maybe one day you need to define Marshmallow Schemas dinamically, so you can easily decouple the configuration from your code.
 This library tryes to help you generating Marshmallow Schemas from a yaml file.

 ### Usage